 Day 8: Amsterdam

 Depart Belgium after breakfast.
 You will need to take the regional train to Brussels, which is a little over 30 minutes.
-Then, you’ll hop on a train to Amsterdam.
+Then, you’ll hop on a train from Brussels to Amsterdam.
 The journey is just over two hours.

 I’ve pulled the Amsterdam portion of this itinerary from my guide to spending 4 days in Amsterdam.
 I recommend following it.